English

 Causes of Abnormal Uterine Bleeding

 A thorough history of the person is required before proceeding with treatment.
 Initially, we have to understand the scenario based on the patient's explanation regarding their normal periods and current cycle patterns.
-Associated medical conditions will be enquired and how it affects their personal and social life.
-Effects of severe blood loss like easy fatigue, difficulty in breathing, and walking small distances.After this needs a complete physical examination and internal examination under the supervision of the best gynecologist in Mysore.
+Associated medical conditions will be enquired and how they affect their personal and social life.
+Effects of severe blood loss like easy fatigue, difficulty in breathing, and walking small distances.After this a complete physical examination and internal examination under the supervision of the best gynecologist in Mysore.

 Investigations